 It is true that identity theft used to be a crime most often perpetrated by large criminal organizations, with the capability of sophisticated tracking and phishing technology.
 As technology changes, however, so does the crime perpetrated via technology.
 One no longer needs to be a sophisticated criminal to simply hack into someone’s account, and the data sought after by identity thieves are no longer just bank accounts.
 The theft or unauthorized use of a person’s cell phone line, cable service, government benefits, and financial loans are other types of common identity theft, the number of which have continued to steadily increase in recent years.

 Monitoring your financial assets can help you to avoid becoming a victim of identity theft.
 If you have already been the victim of such a crime, you can, free of charge, place a fraud alert on your credit reports and financial accounts to help avoid a similar circumstance in the future.

 If you have been accused of identity theft, there are several penal codes in California that could apply to your prosecution and potential sentencing.
 Most carry jail time and hefty fines.
-You could be charged with falsely personating another, or with personal information trafficking or mail theft.
+You could be charged with falsely personating another, with personal information trafficking, or mail theft.
 You will also likely be ordered to pay restitution to the victim.
 If you or someone you know has been charged with such a crime, the most important step is to seek legal counsel.
 Do not go through it alone.
 Contact an experienced San Jose criminal defense attorney today.